Demand drivers for genetic improvement

 GENUS OPPORTUNITY

-- Maintain our genetic lead by driving genetic improvement faster than competitors
+- Drive genetic improvement faster than competitors

 Position